embOS plugin for Visual Studio Code

 Task sensitivity

-With Ozone's interface developers benefit from task sensitivity.
-In Ozone, Source Code, Disassembly, Registers, and Call Stack windows are task sensitive, meaning it can show general-purpose-register content, and the call stack for the task related to the current position in code.
-By default, the selected task is the running task, as developers would expect from a debugger.
-They may, however, examine any task by double-clicking on the corresponding row in the plug-in window.
-The selected task will then be highlighted and the call stack and preserved general-purpose registers of the suspended task will be rebuilt.
-More information is available on task sensitivity is available on the Ozone page.
+By default, and typical of a debugger, the selected task is the running task.
+Users may, however, examine any task they choose by double-clicking on the corresponding row in the plug-in window.
+The selected task will then be highlighted, and the call stack and preserved general-purpose registers of the suspended task will be rebuilt.
+More information on task sensitivity is available on the Ozone page.

 embOS object lists